innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/02 SWMM/0100 - ODIC and SQL Scripts for Importing InfoSewer to ICM/readme.md

 ## Miscellaneous
 Step1b_Create_Duumy_Subcatchment_Boundaries: Likely a script or guide to create dummy subcatchment boundaries.

 This collection of files provides a comprehensive toolkit for working with wastewater network models, particularly for converting, modifying, and understanding InfoSewer and ICM InfoWorks models.
-It contains SQL scripts for data manipulation, configuration files for modeling steps, and documentation to guide users through the process.
+It contains SQL scripts for data manipulation, CFG configuration files for modeling steps, and documentation to guide users through the process.

 ![Alt text](image-6.png)